This is the background to the setting up of the charity Suicide Crisis.

 I have no previous history of suicide attempts in my life.

 People who have PTSD and/or a dissociative disorder are at increased risk of suicide.
 Research shows that they are particularly at risk of multiple suicide attempts ( research from the Department of Psychiatry, Albert Einstein College of Medicine, New York).

 The suicide attempts have left me with long-term physical damage.

+A few months later, in autumn 2013, we set up our Suicide Crisis Centre.
 I wanted to set up the kind of suicide intervention services that would have helped me – small team, continuity of care, individualised support programme, and team members who had empathy and kindness.

 Trauma has many negative effects.
 However, the person that I was before the trauma could not have developed this charity.
 The difficulties and huge challenges would have defeated my previous self.
 The experience of trauma has given me a determination and a tenacity that I didn’t have before.